 10 Tips to Keep Your Cat Happy Indoors

-Here are some tips for making the great indoors an interesting, feline-friendly environment that meets all of your cat's needs.
+With the cold weather upon us, here are some tips for making the great indoors an interesting, feline-friendly environment that meets all of your cat's needs.

 Kittens who are kept indoors are usually happy to stay there as they grow up.

 Provide a screened porch for your cat to experience the outdoors safely.
 Consider building or purchasing a "catio" or similar enclosure to allow your cat to get a taste of the outside without the risks.
 A regular fence may not prevent other animals from entering your yard, so you should always be present when you allow your cat outside in your yard.